Mortgage

 Your costs could go up after closing.
 Renovation projects often come in over budget.
 As such, you may end up paying more out of pocket than you planned because of rising labor and material costs or difficulties with a particular part of the project.

 You might not be able to move in right away.
 If you’re completing an extensive renovation, you might not be able to live in the home while work is underway.
-Some renovation loans allow you to finance some or all of your mortgage payments, so check with your lender if you think you might need this flexibility.
+It’s crucial to factor hotel or rental costs into your budget.

 You’ll have to deal with contractors and inspectors.
 Most renovation loan programs require you to work with a licensed contractor, and some require a government inspector.
 This may add to the complexity of getting your project done in a timely manner.

-Taking on a major renovation project is not for the faint of heart.
-Ask yourself these questions before following before making your decision about a fixer-upper mortgage.
+Taking on a major renovation project isn’t for the faint of heart.
+Ask yourself these questions to help determine whether a fixer-upper mortgage is right for you:

 Will I have somewhere to live during construction?
 If you’re making major renovations, you may need a place to stay while your fixer-upper is under construction.
 This adds to your costs and makes the process of moving into your new home more challenging.